29decibel/bean-note/Readme.md

 ## Personal Note Service

 BeanNote is a opensource note application.
-Now it contains a backend service which persisting note content into mongodb, but it really designed for adapting any persisten storage(including Dropbox).
+Now it contains a backend RESTful service which persisting note content into mongodb(will support any storage in the future), but it really designed for adapting any persisten storage(including Dropbox).

 ---